-You can sell your business to the right buyer (and avoid major headaches) with some basic understanding of the types of business buyers that exist and where to find them.
+You can sell your business to the right buyer (and avoid major headaches) with a basic understanding of the types of business buyers and where to find them.
 Chances are you’ve never done this before, and almost certainly not enough to become an expert.
-Sometimes you only get one shot to sell to the right buyer, and it can quickly become overwhelming without the right connections and experience.
+Sometimes, you only get one shot to sell to the right buyer, which can quickly become overwhelming without the right connections and experience.

-If you have built a successful business, you probably already have experience with marketing, accounting and sales.
-You have probably developed the necessary skills to manage your employee, supplier and customer relationships.
+If you have built a successful business, you already have experience with marketing, accounting, and sales.
+You have developed the necessary skills to manage relationships with employees, suppliers, and customers.

 And you probably collected a full contact list (or SalesForce database, or even a Rolodex) of everyone it takes to operate your business.
 But you probably think you don’t have connections to those who may be interested in buying your business.

 Fortunately, that won’t be a problem if you take the correct approach.
 Selling your business is a process, and preparedness for that process can’t be overstated.

 Most owners have more options than they realize.
 Thanks to a proliferation in financing techniques, changes in attitudes, and many other factors, today’s buyers come from an increasingly diverse range of backgrounds and group sizes.

 A short list of potential buyer groups might look like this:

 Potential business buyers fall into one of three general buckets: